1 Million Turtles Community Conservation Program

 Site Selection and Risk Assessment

-The Survey is to be conducted on private land.
-Land management agencies may conduct the National Nest Predation Survey on public land, however the lead manager must complete this training, as do all volunteers.
+The survey is to be conducted on private land.
+Land management agencies may conduct the National Nest Predation Survey on public land, however the lead manager must complete the on-line training, along with all volunteers.

 Creating Nests